A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Estimation of Weights

-\textbf{Noise Contrastive Density Estimation (NCE)} \citep{JMLR:v13:gutmann12a} considers the problem of estimating an unknown density $p_{\text{true}}(\mathbf{x};\theta)$ with parameters $\theta$ from samples $\mathbf{x}\in \mathbb{R}^d$.
+In the continuous case, we can no longer estimate $p(x\cmid z)$ or $p^*(x)$ using a classifier straightforwardly.
+This complicates the estimation of the density ratio $w = \frac{p^*(x)}{p(x \cmid z)}$, as we could either estimate $p^*(x)$ and $p(x\cmid z)$ separately using density estimation or estimate the density ratio directly.
+We review some existing methods below. \\ \emph{Direct density estimation} of $p^*(x)$ and $p(x\cmid z)$ allows for a broad range of methods such as normalizing flows \citep{pmlr-v37-rezende15}, generative adversarial networks \citep{goodfellow2014generative} and kernel density estimation \citep{10.1214/10-AOS799} among many.
+While these methods provide accurate density estimation, they tend to be computationally expensive and hard to train \citep{mescheder2018training}.
+In this paper, we do not explore them further since densities themselves are not of direct interest. \\\emph{RuLSIF} \citep{yamada2011relative} propose using kernel ridge regression to directly estimate the density ratio $r(x)= \frac{p_1(x)}{p_2(x)}$ between distributions $p_1(x)$ and $p_2(x)$.
+While this method offers an analytical approach to estimating the density ratio, a regression may often not be flexible enough to learn our density ratio of interest in a high dimensional setting.
+We compare against RuLSIF in the experiment section. \\\emph{Noise contrastive density estimation (NCE)} \citep{JMLR:v13:gutmann12a} considers the problem of estimating an unknown density $p_{\text{true}}(\mathbf{x};\theta)$ with parameters $\theta$ from samples $\mathbf{x}\in \mathbb{R}^d$.
 The key idea of NCE is to convert a density estimation problem to a classification problem by selecting an auxiliary noise contrastive distribution $p_{\text{noise}}(\mathbf{x})$ to compare with samples from $p_{\text{true}}$.
 This noise contrastive distribution is used to train a density ratio $\hat{p}(\mathbf{x};\theta')$ with parametrization $\theta'$ of $p_{\text{true}}$ to distinguish between fake samples $\mathbf{z}\sim p_{\text{noise}}$ and observations $\mathbf{x}_i \sim p_{\text{true}}$ through binary classification.
 We can then derive $p_{\text{true}}$ by using this estimated density ratio.
 NCE has numerous desirable properties, including consistency under mild assumptions.
 We will propose and use a slightly modified NCE method to estimate our desired density ratio.
-We detail this method in the next section.

-\textbf{Telescoping Density Ratio (TRE)} \citep{rhodes2020telescoping} considers the problem of estimating the density ratio between distributions $p_0$ and $p_m$ using samples $\mathbf{x}_0 \sim p_0$ and $\mathbf{x}_m \sim p_m$.
-However, these density ratio problems tend to become pathological when $p_0$ and $p_m$ are too far apart, exhibiting a phenomenon coined \textit{density chasm}.
+We detail this method in the next section. \\ \emph{Telescoping density ratio (TRE)} \citep{rhodes2020telescoping} considers the problem of estimating the density ratio between distributions $p_0$ and $p_m$ using samples $\mathbf{x}_0 \sim p_0$ and $\mathbf{x}_m \sim p_m$.
+However, these density ratio problems tend to become pathological when $p_0$ and $p_m$ are too far apart, exhibiting a phenomenon coined \emph{density chasm}.
 The main idea of TRE is then to decompose this density ratio into several sub-tasks through a telescoping product